traels-it/two_factor_cookies/README.md

 ```

-In your ApplicationController you must include TwoFactorAuthentication
+In your ApplicationController you must include TwoFactorAuthenticate
 ```ruby
 class ApplicationController < ActionController::Base
   include TwoFactorAuthenticate
 ```

+### Using your own template for submitting otps
 The gem includes a template for submitting one time passwords.
 To override it, a partial named 'show' must be placed under `two_factor_cookies/two_factor_authentication`

 ### Necessary methods on your user model
 TwoFactorCookies relies on a number of methods being present on your user model: `enabled_two_factor?`, `confirmed_phone_number?`, `disable_two_factor!`, `enable_two_factor!`, `confirm_phone_number!` and `disaffirm_phone_number!`.

-If using standard ActiveRecord or Mongoid, `enabled_two_factor?` and `confirmed_phone_number?` will be automatically added, if your user model has fields named respectively `enabled_two_factor` and `confirmed_phone_number`
+If using ActiveRecord or Mongoid, `enabled_two_factor?` and `confirmed_phone_number?` will be automatically added, if your user model has fields named `enabled_two_factor` and `confirmed_phone_number`

 #### Example implementations
 ```ruby